Botacks/curly-octo-fortnight/README.md

 This page contains very long text. if you don't like to read or don't want to waste your valuable time.
 Please exit this page

 This page looks a lot like Lorem Ipsum.
 You can see it here.
 However, the text here can be read by humans.
 I hope you guys find it useful from this page.
+NOTE: You can change the contents of the CSS or JS file to make the page more beautiful